 - Choosing what lifestyle habits, supplements, or other DIY health behaviors to incorporate

 Of course men can make these choices also.
-But it’s well known that women make the majority of the health and healthcare decisions in the family – 80% of them, according to the US Department of Labor.
+But it’s well known that women make the majority of the health and healthcare decisions in the family.
 And that’s a big responsibility.

 Then there’s another set of personal stresses women carry that may or may not be unique to them: